-- Optional cryptography accelerators provide improved performance for specialized functions: - Can be configured as a secure key coprocessor or for Secure Sockets Layer (SSL) acceleration. - Certified at FIPS 140-2 level 4. - IBM's Hyper Protect Virtual Server offering is exclusive to LinuxONE and IBM Z and delivers more security capabilities to protect Linux workloads from internal and external threats throughout their lifecycle, build, management, and deployment phases.
-Some of the security benefits include: - Building images with integrity, which Secures continuous integration and delivery - Managing infrastructure with least privilege access to applications and data - Deploying images with trusted provenance - The LinuxONE III generation introduced a new capability called the Secure Execution for Linux.
+- Optional cryptography accelerators provide improved performance for specialized functions: - Can be configured as a secure key coprocessor or for Secure Sockets Layer (SSL) acceleration. - Certified at FIPS 140-3 and Common Criteria EAL 4+. - IBM's Hyper Protect Virtual Server offering is exclusive to IBM LinuxONE because it delivers more security capabilities to protect Linux workloads from internal and external threats throughout their lifecycle, build, management, and deployment phases.
+Some of the security benefits include: - Building images with integrity, which Secures continuous integration and delivery - Managing infrastructure with least privilege access to applications and data - Deploying images with trusted provenance - The IBM LinuxONE 4 maintains the Secure Execution for Linux.
 It is a hardware-based security technology that is designed to protect and isolate workloads on-premises, or on IBM LinuxONE and IBM Z hybrid cloud environments.
-Users, and even system administrators, cannot access sensitive data in Linux-based virtual environments. - ► Regulatory compliance
+Users, and even system administrators, cannot access sensitive data in Linux-based virtual environments. - Regulatory compliance